Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 **Uniswap V1** was the proof-of-concept for a new type of decentralized marketplace.

-As a venue for pooled, automated liquidity provision on Ethereum, the Uniswap protocol (Uniswap) functions without upkeep, providing an unstoppable platform for ERC20 token conversion. **Uniswap V1 will continue to work for as long as Ethereum exists**, and so far, it has worked very nicely for a wide variety of use cases.
+As a venue for pooled, automated liquidity provision on Ethereum, the Uniswap protocol functions without upkeep, providing an unstoppable platform for ERC20 token conversion. **Uniswap V1 will continue to work for as long as Ethereum exists**, and so far, it has worked very nicely for a wide variety of use cases.

 ![Uniswap V1 Liquidity Growth](v1_liquidity.png)

 However, pooled automated liquidity remains nascent technology, and **we have only just begun to realize its potential**.
-For this reason, last year [we raised a seed round](https://finance.yahoo.com/news/paradigm-backs-decentralized-exchange-protocol-184824051.html) and formed a dedicated team to research and develop Uniswap alongside the broader Ethereum community.
+For this reason, last year [we raised a seed round](https://finance.yahoo.com/news/paradigm-backs-decentralized-exchange-protocol-184824051.html) and formed a dedicated team to research and develop  the Uniswap protocol alongside the broader Ethereum community.

-**Uniswap V2** is our second iteration of Uniswap and includes many new features and improvements.
+**Uniswap V2** is our second iteration of the Uniswap protocol and includes many new features and improvements.
 This article will serve as a high-level overview of these changes including:

 - [ERC20 / ERC20 Pairs](#erc20--erc20-pairs)
 - [Price Oracles](#price-oracles)